Ornamental Pineapple Plant Indoor Care and Propagation: Ananas Bromeliad Care

 Ornamental Pineapples will mature at the age of 1-2 years and it is at maturity when they flower.
 The display of the flower head is due to the presence of long-lasting showy bracts; true flowers are small and short-lived.

+Though the Ananas Bromeliads produces a fruit, the fruit may not be edible.
 Once the flower-head fades, the rosette of leaves begins to die and is replaced by offsets (pups) at the base which grow into new plants.

 Varieties

-The most popular Ornamental Pineapple variety is Ananas bracteatus striatus commonly called Red Pineapple which bears a red fruit.
+• Ananas bracteatus striatus commonly called Red Pineapple which bears a red fruit.

-Another common variety is Ananas comosus variegatus which bears green and creamy-white stripped leaves and a pinkish-variegated fruit.
+• Ananas comosus variegatus which bears green and creamy-white stripped leaves and a pinkish-variegated fruit.

-The ordinary pineapple Ananas comosus may be too large and dull to be grown indoors.
+The ordinary pineapple, Ananas comosus may be too large and dull to be grown indoors.

 Where to Buy